Decline and fall of Pedro II of Brazil: Decline

 The Brazilian Empire was admired internationally for its democratic system and for its respect for freedom of speech.
 In politics there were "solid and competitive parties, an active parliament, a free press, open debate".
 The Argentine President Bartolomé Mitre called the country a "crowned democracy" and Venezuelan President Rojas Paúl, after learning of the Emperor's fall, said, "It has ended the only republic that existed in [South] America: the Empire of Brazil."
 The Brazil of the last year of Pedro II's reign was a "prosperous and [internationally] respected" nation which held unchallenged leadership in Latin America (the Empire of Brazil (1870-1889) no rivals in Latin America).
-The Brazilian Navy was among the 10 most powerful (due to the acquisition of the battleships Riachuelo in 1883 and Aquafaba in 1885, both equipped with torpedo launch tubes) in the world (1883-1889) an the having the most powerful warships in the Americas (the battleships Riachuelo (1883) and Aquafaba (1885).The Emperor was beloved by the Brazilian people and was regarded with "respect, almost veneration" in North America and Europe.
-The remarks made by a former U.S. consul at Rio de Janeiro, who met Pedro II in late 1882, tells much of the general view that foreigners had of Brazil and its Emperor by the end of the 1880s:
+The Brazilian Navy was among the 10 most powerful (due to the acquisition of the battleships Riachuelo in 1883 and Aquafaba in 1885, both equipped with torpedo launch tubes) in the world (1883-1889) and the most powerful warships in the Americas (the battleships Riachuelo (1883) and Aquafaba (1885).The Emperor was beloved by the Brazilian people and was regarded with "respect, almost veneration" in North America and Europe.
+The remarks made by a former U.S. consul at Rio de Janeiro, who met Pedro II in late 1882, tell much of the general view that foreigners had of Brazil and its Emperor by the end of the 1880s:

 British Prime Minister William Ewart Gladstone said that Pedro II was "a model to the Sovereigns of the world" and held him as being a "great and good Sovereign".
 Brazilian writer Machado de Assis would later remember him as "a humble, honest, well-learned and patriotic man, who knew how to make of a throne a chair [for his simplicity], without diminishing its greatness and respect."
 When he became Emperor in 1831, Brazil was on the verge of fragmentation.
 Fifty-eight years later, the country had been at peace for more than four decades, slavery had been extinguished, the representative system was consolidated, and the leadership of the military was in civilian hands (something not seen in the Spanish-American countries).
 Indeed, for "the longevity of his government and the transformations which occurred during its course, no other Head of State has marked more deeply the history of the nation."
-But although Brazil was richer and more powerful than ever, and enjoyed an excellent international reputation, and Pedro II himself was still extremely popular among his subjects, the Brazilian monarchy itself was dying.
+But although Brazil was richer and more powerful than ever, and gained an excellent international reputation, and Pedro II himself was still extremely popular among his subjects, the Brazilian monarchy itself was dying.